Megan McJames finishes second Olympic season

 Though McJames was somewhat disappointed in her Sochi results (she finished 30th in the giant slalom and didn’t finish her first run in slalom), she said her second Olympics experience was great.

 "Just for me, personally, the first one [Vancouver] is always really cool, but this one meant a lot because, being an independent racer, I knew exactly how much work went into it," she said.
 "I was ready for that Olympic energy and tried to soak as much of it in as I could.
+I wish I was faster, but unless you’re a medalist, you always wish you were faster."

 Upon returning home to Park City last week, McJames participated in last Saturday’s Olympic homecoming parade, which she said was an awesome experience.